eseidel/space_traders/README.md

 * Add gas siphoning
 * Add logic for command ship to switch between trading and mining depending on expected profit.
-* Record trade volume on a per-market basis in pricing data.
 * Buy traders when trading is more profitable than mining, and vice versa.
 * Dead ships aren't differnet from idle ships and will be counted as "idle haulers" and prevent buying more ships.